Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 Treatment of peptic ulcer.

-Physical rehabilitation for peptic ulcer and complexes of gymnastic exercises.
+Physical rehabilitation for peptic ulcers and sets of gymnastic exercises.

 List of used literature.